md-redwan-hossain/StringMate/README.md

-`StringMate` offers a collection of valuable methods designed for validating the C# `string` type, complemented by their corresponding data annotations.
-These extensions provide enhanced functionality for string validation in C# applications.
+`StringMate` offers a collection of valuable classes designed for working with the C# `string` type.

 - `StringValidation` is a static class which contains all the validation methods.
 - Since it is a Static class, garbage collection won't be an issue.